-From high-quality breath measurements to the generation and validation of diagnostic models
+From high-quality breath measurements to the generation and validation of diagnostic models and composite biomarkers.

 The innovative idea of the BreathBase Platform was conceived by Breathomix and developed in collaboration with our technology partners Microsoft and Tecknoworks.